Mésalliance: In art

-Mesalliances had attracted attention of writers and artists since antiquity.
+Mésalliances had attracted attention of writers and artists since antiquity.
 The story of Apollonius of Tyre, an ancient Greek novel, describes Apollonius, a young king disguised as a fisherman, successfully wooing a princess.
 The tradition carried over through Mediaeval period (Nibelungen saga) to modern times with the stories of George Dandin, chevalier des Grieux, and the play Misalliance by Bernard Shaw.

 Painters were attracted to the subject since at least the late 15th century, typically playing on a contrast between a young wife and her old husband, sometimes reversing the ages.
 Notable works were created by Quentin Matsys and Lucas Cranach the Elder.